How does this medication work? What will it do for me?

 Dependence: As with other opioid medications (narcotics), this medication may become habit-forming if taken for long periods of time.
 Misuse of hydromorphone is usually not a problem when it is used appropriately for pain relief.
 Withdrawal symptoms (e.g., body aches, diarrhea, nausea, nervousness, restlessness, runny nose, sneezing, goose bumps, shaking, shivering, nausea, stomach cramps, fast heart rate, fever, sweating) may occur if hydromorphone is stopped suddenly.
 People who are taking this medication for a long time and no longer require it for pain control should stop the medication gradually as directed by their doctor.

 Difficulty breathing: Hydromorphone can cause serious, possibly life-threatening breathing problems.
 Do not drink alcohol while taking this medication as this will make breathing problems caused by this medication worse.
 If you experience slowed breathing or difficulty breathing, seek immediate medical attention.
-People with lung problems or head injury and those who are taking other medications that can slow breathing are more at risk for experiencing this.
+People with lung problems, sleep apnea, or head injury, and those who are taking other medications that can slow breathing are more at risk for experiencing this.
 Make sure you follow the instructions on how to properly use this medication.
 If you have any questions, contact your doctor or pharmacist.

 If you have a chronic lung condition (e.g., bronchitis, emphysema, asthma), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.